PhenoApps/Field-Book/docs/source/settings-behavior.rst

 Skip entries across active trait (|skip|)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When advancing entries, skips either entries that already have data for the active trait, or entries the already have data for all traits.
+When advancing entries, skips either entries that already have data for the active trait, or entries that already have data for all traits. (#todo add photo)

 Flip Flop Arrows (|flip|)
 ~~~~~~~~~~~~~~~~~~~~~~~~~